romaanankin/scala-rss/README.md

 Simple app contains off RSS reader and Kafka producer.
-Reads a Google RSS trend news from CNN and writes it into Kafka broker.
+Reads a Google RSS trend news from CNN and writes it into Kafka broker which is both a persistence storage and a streaming service.

 - requirements

-Java 8, Scala 2.12, Sbt, Docker, Docker Compose
+Java 8, Scala 2.12, Sbt, Docker, Docker Compose, Apache Kafka 2.3.0(Optional)

 - steps to launch